So, what is xG? And how should it, and shouldn’t it, be used?

 The results of any kind of 8 – 10 game period at any point in the season are always going to be heavily influenced by luck/variance, call it what you will. xG is great for letting you check out teams that are supposedly going through a good or bad patch and see if their underlying performances are actually as good or bad as their current results suggest.

-There are numerous other ways you can use xG in your betting.
-It can be hugely useful for Total Goals markets.
-You can get a detailed look at the amount and quality of chances created or conceded by a team.
+There are numerous other ways xG can help build a better picture.
 Seeing as we’ve just spoke about Peterborough I’ll use them as an example again.
-In those first 10 games of the season they scored 26 goals (the highest in the division) which on paper made them look a strong attacking outfit.
-Only 2 of their first 10 league games finished with Under 2.5 goals.
+In those first 10 games of the season mentioned above, they scored 26 goals (the highest in the division) which on paper made them look a strong attacking outfit.
+Only 2 of their first 10 league games finished with less than 3 goals.
 But in reality they were actually creating a low amount of chances, they were just scoring an unsustainably high amount of them.
-They scored just 10 goals in their next 10 league games, with 7 out of 10 games finishing with Under 2.5 goals (all but 1 was odds of 2.0+ and 3 were 2.5+).
+They scored just 10 goals in their next 10 league games, with 7 out of 10 games finishing with 0 – 2 goals.

 Sometimes games can finish with 3 or 4 goals from barely any chances.
 Sometimes games can finish 0-0 or 1-0 with a combined 40+ shots.
 Going beyond the scoreline gives a much better insight into a teams future scoring and conceding potential.